[navigation]

 Flutter’s appeal goes beyond the “write once, run anywhere” promise.
 For AR, its benefits stack up quickly:

-• Plugin ecosystem: It includes tools like ar_flutter_plugin, which connects Flutter with the native AR engines for smooth AR integration.
+- Plugin ecosystem: It includes tools like ar_flutter_plugin, which connects Flutter with the native AR engines for smooth AR integration.
+Check the maintenance status before you adopt one, as the section below explains.

 In short, Flutter gives you a flexible foundation.
 The heavy lifting for AR happens in the native layers, but your Flutter code stays clean and consistent.